open-quantum-safe/oqs-demos/mosquitto/README.md

 [Install Docker](https://docs.docker.com/install) and run the following simplified commands in this directory:

-1. `docker build -t oqs-mosquitto-img .` This will generate the image with a default QSC algorithm (key exchange: kyber512, authentication: dilithium2 -- see Dockerfile to change).
+1. `docker build -t oqs-mosquitto-img .` This will generate the image with a default QSC algorithm (key exchange: kyber512, authentication: falcon512 -- these match what is supported by wolfMQTT.
 2. `docker run -it --rm --name oqs-mosquitto -p 8883:8883 oqs-mosquitto-img`

 This will start a docker container that has mosquitto MQTT broker listening for TLS 1.3 connections on port 8883.